 Fertilizers & Pesticides

-Bamboo does not require pesticides or fertilizer – some of which used on non-bamboo trees, like Alpha-Cypermethrin, is known to be toxic to fish.
-Because Bamboo when grown correctly does not harm the environment, it is much preferable to many other tree options.
+Unlike other trees that can be devestated by insects and weeds, Deforestation Bamboo does not require pesticides or fertilizer – some of which used on non-bamboo trees, like Alpha-Cypermethrin, is known to be toxic to fish.
+Because Bamboo when grown correctly does not harm the enviornment, it is much preferrable to many other tree options.

 More on bamboo…

-Bamboo is not a get-rich-quick concept.
-It takes over half a decade to develop tangible grove enough to enter the market.
-The logic of growing bamboo plantation-style stands up well against the other commonly subsidized long-term crop in the Southern US, such as pine trees.
 With all its advantages, bamboo is at a disadvantage in terms of the lack of subsidies and lobbyists which prop up “conventional” crops such as cotton and pine trees.
 Tests at Auburn University comparing bamboo production to pine production began in the 1930s and continued through the 1960s.
 Although the research was unfortunately discontinued for reasons not entirely clear, results show that bamboo greatly out-produces loblolly pine in terms of dry wood tonnage per acre.

 A summary of this study can be found at Auburn University – Bamboo.
 Compared to pine, bamboo can be harvested annually after a decade.
 This is ten to fifteen years sooner than pine.
 As well, unlike pine, bamboo does not require replanting after thirty years.
 One of the primary benefits of the efficiency of bamboo over pine is that bamboo can be harvested annually as opposed to pine which can only be harvested every five years.